 Césare Lattes was a physicist who researched cosmic rays, nuclear physics, and atomic physics.
 Lattes is credited as one of the discoverers of the pion, a subatomic particle that contains a quark and an antiquark.
 (Biography)

 Interested in atomic physics?
-Learn more with science projects like: Rainbow Fire and Watching Nuclear Particles: See Background Radiation Zoom Through A Cloud Chamber
+Learn more with science projects like: Rainbow Fire Science Project and Watching Nuclear Particles: See Background Radiation Zoom Through A Cloud Chamber

 Dr. Susana López Charretón is a virologist whose research on rotavirus identified the ways in which it enters the body (separate from the ways it is commonly transmitted).
 (Biography)